This Facebook fraud case came to my attention from someone who bought my book and contacted me afterwards.

-This lady tried to buy a product from a Facebook advert, it was originally over £100, reduced to £74, she proceeded to buy it, the goods never arrived, the advert was deleted and there was no trace of the firm.
+This lady tried to buy a product from a Facebook advert which was originally over £100 and reduced to £74.
+She proceeded to buy it, the goods never arrived, the advert was deleted and there was no trace of the firm.

-She thought she was protected by paying with her credit card because the product was over £100, yet this appears to have been deliberately circumvented by the fraudster by reducing it to £74 to entice her to proceed.
+She thought she was protected by paying with her credit card because the product was over £100.
+This appears to have been deliberately circumvented by the fraudster by reducing it to £74 to entice her to proceed.

 On the face of it, she has lost out because S75 of the Consumer Credit Act 1974 only applies to purchases over £100.
 However, she made the purchase using an Asda credit card and that worked in her favour.
 I have found supermarkets who put their names to credit cards are much more willing to help and resolve disputes than the mainstream providers.

-I suggested that she cancels her card immediately under the circumstances and ask the fraud department to raise a ticket to investigate it and try and get the transaction reversed.
+I suggested that she cancels her card immediately under the circumstances and ask the fraud department to raise a ticket to investigate it and try and reverse the transaction.

 She was able to resolve it and got a full refund.
 There is a lesson to be learnt there though, and that is not to make any purchases through Facebook.
 If it sounds too good to be true, it probably is.